 By nature, Liberal Arts majors make great employees in any field because of their ability to communicate effectively, think critically and solve complex problems.
 These timeless skills make them attractive to employers in all walks of society.
 Specifically though, Math majors often pursue careers as:

-- Operations Research Analyst - determining which aircraft an airline should purchase
+- Operations Research Analyst - Optimally determining which aircraft an airline should purchase.

 When the Math major is matched with complementary majors or minors and thoughtful internships, new possibilities arise.
 A few examples are:

-- Math + forensics = Forensics Analyst - solve crimes for the FBI
+- Math + Forensics = Forensics Analyst: Solving crimes for the FBI.